-9The king of the North will invade the kingdom of the South, and then return to his own country.
-10His sons will prepare for war and assemble a great multitude of troops.
-One of them will come like an overflowing river; he will break through and then withdraw after having fought right up to his fortress.
-11Then the king of the South, enraged, will set out to fight against the king of the North.
+kingdom of the South, and then return to his own country.
+10 His sons will prepare for war and assemble a great multitude of troops.
+One of them will come, like an overflowing river; he will break through and then withdraw, after having fought right up to his fortress.
+11 Then the king of the South, enraged, will set out to fight against the king of the North.
 He will mobilize a great army, and the multitude will fall into his hands 12 and perish.
 Then he will become proud and crush tens of thousands of men, but his strength will not last.

 13The king of the North will attack after mobilizing a greater army than the first.
 And after several years, he will come with a large army and abundant provisions and supplies.
-14Then many will rise against the king of the South, and the violent among your people will rise against him, trusting in a vision, but they will throw up siegeworks and will capture the fortified city.
+14 Then many will rise against the king of the South, and the violent among your people will rise against him, trusting in a vision, but they will throw up siege works and will capture the fortified city.
 15The king of the South will not be able to resist, he and the picked troops of his people.

-16 He who marches against him will do as he pleases, and none can resist him, and he will settle in the Beautiful Land, bringing destruction.
+16He who marches against him will do as he pleases, and none can resist him; and he will settle in the Beautiful Land, bringing destruction.
 17 He shall plan to reign over his whole kingdom, and will conclude an agreement with him, giving him one of his daughters, in order to destroy the kingdom.
 But he will not succeed, so it will not happen.

-18 Then he will turn against the islands and seize a good number of them, but a commander will humble him, and he will not be able to avenge himself.
-19 So he will turn against the fortresses of his own land, but he will stumble, fall and never rise again.
+18Then he will turn against the islands and seize a good number of them; but a commander will humble him; and he will not be able to avenge himself.
+19 So he will turn against the fortresses of his own land; but he will stumble, fall and never rise again.

-20 In his place will rise another who will send a tax collector to despoil the Glory of his Kingdom, but he will be overthrown within a few days, though neither with arms nor in battle.
+20In his place will rise another, who will send a tax collector to despoil the glory of his kingdom; but he will be overthrown within a few days, though neither with arms nor in battle.

-21 In his place a contemptible man will rise to whom royal dignity has not been given, but he will intervene unexpectedly and will gain possession of the kingdom by intrigue.
-22 The enemy forces will be completely routed and utterly destroyed by him, and the Prince of the covenant, too.
+21In his place, a contemptible man will rise, to whom royal dignity has not been given; but he will intervene unexpectedly and will gain possession of the kingdom by intrigue.
+22 The enemy forces will be completely routed and utterly destroyed by him, and the Prince of the Covenant, too.
 23 He will act with cunning, making good use of the pacts concluded with him, and with a few men, he will grow strong.

-24 He will invade the richest provinces and will do what his predecessors had not done.
+24He will invade the richest provinces and will do what his predecessors had not done.
 He will divide the plunder, the booty and the riches among his friends.
 He will devise plans against fortresses, but up to a certain period only.

 25 He will direct his strength and courage against the king of the South.
-The king of the

-South will go to war with a great and powerful army, but will not be able to resist, for conspiracies have been plotted against him.
-26Those who ate from his table will ruin him, his army will be disbanded and many will fall dead by the sword.
+The king of the South will go to war with a great and powerful army, but will not be able to resist, for conspiracies have been plotted against him.
+26Those who ate from his table will ruin him; his army will be disbanded and many will fall dead by the sword.

-27 The two kings will not think of anything but to do harm and to deceive each other while sitting at the same table.
+27The two kings will not think of any- 1Mac thing but to do harm and to deceive each 1:20 other while sitting at the same table.
 But they will not accomplish anything, since there is still time before the appointed moment.